Ada-Developers-Academy/core-software-tools/git-setup/git-workflow-setup.md

 ## No Really, Clone with HTTPS

 The ability to clone with SSH is welcome, and is a great and wonderful way to clone!
 However, it requires additional setup not covered in this curriculum.
-This curriculum officially recommends cloning with HTTPS for now, but follow your curiosity!
+This curriculum officially recommends cloning with HTTPS for now.

+To explore authenticating to Github with SSH, here is an [optional lesson on GitHub's SSH setup](./github-with-ssh.md).

 ### !end-callout